shankfoo/validity-homework/README.md

 0.1 - Run `00_config_console.sh` to install the required components if needed, which are:  unzip, terraform, python, aws cli.

-0.2 - Edit `pilot_secret.tfvars` to contain a valid amazon access key and secret key.
+0.2 - Edit `pilot_secrets.tfvars` to contain a valid access key and secret key.
 ```
 # this is used for backend and provider
 access_key="A******************A"